anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======

+**10/11/2024:** I gave a virtual talk in the Semiautonomous Seminar in the research group of Prof. Shankar Sastry at UC Berkeley.
+My talk was titled "Design of flexible decisions in multi-agent systems, leveraging bifurcations".

 **09/23/2024:** I gave talk in the [Women in Network Science society](https://sites.google.com/view/womeninnetworkscience/) virtual seminar titled "Nonlinear dynamics of beliefs over social networks" - check out a recording [here](https://www.youtube.com/watch?v=sPDpAA7M_NM)!